poppy-project/poppy-docs/en/getting-started/connect.md

 # Start and connect the robot

-In this section, we will describe how to start your robot and a give an overview of the possibilities to connect to it.
+In this section, we will describe how to start your robot and give an overview of the possibilities to access it.

 ## Setup the software